 Lubricating oil that is added to the compressor flows down into the oil sump and sits there, under the pump, waiting for the compressor to start.

 The typical DIY type oil-lubricated home compressor will be the splash lubed variety.
 If it is splash lubed there will be no extraneous oil pump on the compressor, meaning there is none to maintain or replace.
 If your compressor is designed to be splash lubed, that process works just fine.

 My rule about what compressor oil to use is simple.
 If my air compressor is under warranty, I use the oil that is recommended by the manufacturer and usually noted in the compressor manual.
 If the warranty period for the air compressor has passed, then I buy compressor lubricating oil from my hardware store to use in my compressors.

-Compressor oil has the proper additives to make it suitable for the compressor lubricating environment.
+Compressor oil has the proper additives to make it suitable for the harsh, compressor lubricating environment.
 These additives are not necessarily found in automobile oil, air tool oil, etc.

 For the DIY type air compressor user, unless you are using it all the time, follow the manual guidelines or change the oil once a year.

 If it is an industrial air compressor being used continuously, depending on the model of your air compressor and the manufacturer's recommendations, consider changing the oil every 300 hours of compressor operation.

 Let's get down to the process of actually changing your compressor oil on this page.